Code-Institute-Submissions/Memory-Game-15/README.md

 * **Different game mode** - I would like to implement more game modes like: matching words with their definitions

-* **Ear training mode** - users need to match two same tone which could be very useful for musician's ear training.
+* **Ear training mode** - users need to match two same tones which could be very useful for musician's ear training.